mattray/background_download-cookbook/README.md

 # background_download cookbook

 This cookbook is used to download large files without blocking on them.
-It provides a custom resource `background_download` and the `background_download_completed?` method.
+It provides a custom resource `background_download` and the `BackgroundDownload::completed?` method.

 ## Prerequisites